qlawmarq/resume/Curriculum vitae_English.md

 #### Development and operation of web invitation service for weddings

-As Full-stack Web Developers, I was involved in development and feature development for the redesign.
+As Full stack web developer, I was involved in development and feature development for the redesign.

 ##### Responsibilities and experience

-- As Full-stack Web Developers, added new features, also fixed bugs
+- As Full stack web developer, added new features, also fixed bugs
 - Experience in replacing an entire design of a web application while maintaining its functionality.
 - Application technologies
+  - PHP
-  - Laravel
+  - JavaScript
   - jQuery
   - Vue
+  - Laravel
   - AWS
   - HTML5
   - CSS3